 The 1998 claim requires cherry picking, but a more reasonable objection seems to come from the idea that Antarctic sea ice is increasing.
 This is true, but Antarctica is also losing land ice.
 Antarctic land ice is the result of thousands of years of snowfall and is stored ocean water that fell as precipitation.
 Meanwhile, Antarctic sea ice forms in saltwater primarily during the winter.
 This is a crucial distinction because when land ice melts and flows into the oceans, global sea levels rise.
 When sea ice melts, this does not happen.

 A common refrain is the trumpeting that scientists once predicted global cooling.
-This most frequently appears alongside an image of a 1975 Time cover story warning of a coming Ice Age.
 Rather than showing that scientists are untrustworthy, this demonstrates that they adjust their positions based on evidence.
 Anyway, there were environmental scientists warning of global warming in the 1970s, and there was not agreement on the issue like there is today.

 Then we have the point that Earth was warmer without human influence 6,000 years ago during the Holocene Climatic Optimum.
 But those higher temperatures were limited to summer months in the northern hemisphere.
 A more crucial point is that the cause was not CO2 increase, but slow changes in the tilt of Earth’s axis and shape of its orbit.

 Similarly, we sometimes hear that current warming is just part of a natural cycle.
 Never answered, though, is what force of nature is driving this?
 Which model or theory shows that CO2 does not impact temperature?